 On July 26, 2019, the debt restructure agreement between the Puerto Rico Aqueduct and Sewer Authority (PRASA), the Puerto Rico Infrastructure Authority (PRIFA) and this Department was reached.
-Pursuant to the execution of this Agreement, which was one of the requirements of the EPA in order to eliminate the cut-off, it was totally ridded on September 5, 2019.
-After several meetings and written letters with PRIFA, they proceeded to execute the disbursements pending to the projects whose reimbursements had been halted in 2016 due to the prevailing situations.
+It was totally ridded on September 5, 2019, as per EPA's written notification.
+Afterwards, the DWSRF restarted full operations including pending disbursements and Ioan execution.

-This Intended Use Plan (IUP) considers the use of grant funds in the amount of \$11,001,000, the corresponding twenty (20) per cent match requirement in the amount of \$2,200,200 and \$16,601,522 as repayment funds corresponding to funds not considered in the Debt Restructure Agreement as these were not disbursed at the time.
+This Intended Use Plan (IUP) considers the use of grant funds in the amount of \$7,008,000, the corresponding twenty percent (20%) match requirement in the amount of \$1,401,600 and \$5,000,000 as repayment funds.

-The Commonwealth of Puerto Rico will use as guidance for this FY 2020 Intended Use Plan, the "Consolidated Appropriations Act, 2021" (Public Law 116.260) (hereinafter referred to as "Consolidated, 2021"), passed by Congress on January 3, 2021, and the America Water

-Infrastructure Act of 2018, or AWIA.
-This Department submitted on March 12, 2021, the capitalization grant application for FY 2021 funds in the amount of \$11,001,000.
+In addition to the America Water Infrastructure Act of 2018, or AWIA, the Commonwealth of Puerto Rico will use as guidance for this FY 2022 DWSRF Base Allotment Intended Use Plan, the Bipartisan Infrastructure Law of November 15, 2021 (BIL 2021), and the "Consolidated Appropriations Act, 2022" (Consolidated 2022"), passed by Congress on March 15, 2022.
+As previously stated, and per EPA's instructions, this Department submitted on October 22, 2022, the capitalization grant application for FY 2022 funds in the amount of \$7,008,000 based on the FY 2022 Base Allotment.
+The FY 2022 grant was requested within the deadlines established by EPA.

-The FY 2020 grant was requested within the deadlines established by EPA.
-The capitalization grant request was submitted on March 13, 2020, with the expectation of approval by September 30, 2020, but it was approved on October 30, 2020.

 Monies appropriated by the Commonwealth will be used to provide federally mandated state matching funds of at least 20% and will also provide any required dollar to dollar match for any set-aside that may be established within the DWSRF program.
-It is important to know that since fiscal year 2017, the dollar to dollar match for the State Program Management set-aside was eliminated for capitalization grants awarded after the WIIN Act's passage (December 6, 2016).
+It is important to know that since fiscal year 2017, the dollar-to-dollar match for set-aside, including the State Program Management set-aside, was eliminated for capitalization grants awarded after the Water 8